thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-Note that the pga object names are constructed with the class name "pga" followed by 2 attribute values, index and instance, ex: pga.1.1.
-Also note that both the attributes wil be given the type "integer" by default because the definitions do not specify the type.
-Also, note that in practice, the unique instance attribute should also be part of the constructor.
+Note that the pga object names are constructed with the class name ``pga`` followed by two attribute values, index and instance.
+For example, ``pga.1.1``.
+Both attributes will have the ``integer`` type by default because the definitions do not specify the type.
+In practice, the unique instance attribute should also be part of the constructor.

-1.1.3 Attribute default values
+Attribute default values
-''''''''''''''''''''''''''''''
+''''''''''''''''''''''''

 Optionally, class definitions can be extended to give default values for their attributes.
-Let's add a "uuid" attribute of type string to the pga class above and give it a default value.
+Let's add a ``uuid`` attribute of type ``string`` to the ``pga`` class and give it a default value:

 .. code-block:: bash